alexellis/k3sup/README.md

 This tool was developed to automate a manual and off-putting process for developers who are already short of time.
 Once you've provisioned a VM with your favourite tooling, k3sup makes it a doddle to get access to `kubectl` locally.

+Uses:

+* Bootstrap Kubernetes with k3s onto any VM - either manually, during CI or through cloudinit
+* Get from zero to `kubectl` with `k3s` on Raspberry Pi (RPi), VMs, DigitalOcean, Civo, Scaleway and more
+* Fetch a KUBECONFIG from an existing `k3s` cluster

 ## Demo

 I install k3s onto two separate machines and get access to `kubeconfig` within a minute.